East Coast, Sri Lanka

 From May to August the Yala monsoon brings rain to the island’s southwestern half.
 The southwest has the highest rainfall – up to 4000mm a year.
 There is also an inter-monsoonal period in October and November when rain can occur in many parts of the island.
 The sea stays at around 27°C all year.
 Climatically speaking, the driest (and best) seasons in the Northeastern half of Sri Lanka are from May to August and for the west and south coasts, December to March.

-Call us on to start planning your vacation to Karpaha Sands or take a look at our itineraries to East Coast
+Call us on to start planning your holiday to Karpaha Sands or take a look at our itineraries to Sri Lanka

 Looking out over the idyllic sands of Kalkudah Beach, this thoughtfully designed hotel blends gracefully into its palm-fringed surrounds, offering an impossibly relaxed stay with a tranquil spa and tantalising Sri Lankan cuisine.